 Miss Karlsen founded Alexandra Arts in 2010, an artist-led-collective based in Manchester's Alexandra Park.
 In additionally to working with a number of partners, Alex Arts works with volunteers, local and international artist throughout the year.
-Starting in Autumn 2014, Lotte launched the wildly successful Pankhurst in the Park.
+Starting in Autumn 2014, Lotte launched the successful Pankhurst in the Park.
 Pankhurst in the Park is an Arts Council England funded programme of free events, artist commissions and an international artist residency.
 It celebrates Alexandra Park’s rich historical connection to the iconic leader of the Suffragette Movement, Emmeline Pankhurst, who was born and bred only yards from the Park in the neighbouring Moss Side estate.

 Karlsen’s work with Alexandra Arts, an artist-led collective based in Manchester’s